Futures of American Studies

-The Futures of American Studies was a weeklong academic summer institute dedicated to presenting new work and critiquing the field of American Studies held at Dartmouth College in Hanover, New Hampshire.
+The Futures of American Studies is a weeklong academic summer institute dedicated to presenting new work and critiquing the field of American Studies held at Dartmouth College in Hanover, New Hampshire.
 The first Futures of American Studies Institute was held in the summer of 1997.
 Donald E. Pease, Professor of English at Dartmouth College, founded, organized, and directed the annual Institute.

 Founding of the Institute

 After the School of Criticism and Theory left Dartmouth for Cornell University in 1995, Dartmouth faculty member Donald E. Pease started the Futures Institute as an alternative summer program for faculty and graduate students.
 In 2017 the Futures Institute celebrated the twentieth anniversary of its founding.

 Institute Description

-The Institute was divided into two daily plenary sessions, which feature current work from Institute faculty, and multiple three-hour research seminars in which all participants present and discuss their own work-in-progress.
+The Institute is divided into two daily plenary sessions, which feature current work from Institute faculty, and multiple three-hour research seminars in which all participants present and discuss their own work-in-progress.
 Speakers in the plenary sessions typically examined the relation between emergent and residual practices in the field of American Studies from a variety of interdisciplinary perspectives.
 Participants came from a variety of programs and schools and represent fields as diverse as American history, social geography, American literature, gender studies, and the digital humanities.
 The Institute welcomed participants who were involved in a range of disciplinary and interdisciplinary fields and who were interested in current critical debates in American Studies.